matrix-org/synapse/docker/README.md

 # Synapse Docker

 This Docker image will run Synapse as a single process.
+By default it uses a sqlite database; for production use you should connect it to a separate postgres database.

-It does not provide a database server or a TURN server, you should run these separately.
+The image also does *not* provide a TURN server.

 ## Run

-We do not currently offer a `latest` image, as this has somewhat undefined semantics.
-We instead release only tagged versions so upgrading between releases is entirely within your control.

 ### Using docker-compose (easier)